About the Farm

 Timberwolf Farm lies in a picturesque valley, about two miles to the West from Sweet Home in the foot hills of Oregon’s Cascade Mountains.

-Also available in the farm shop is Inge’s fiber art.
-She makes beautiful bobbin lace pieces.
-Her work has been published in the British Lace Magazine with pieces that won her the certificate of an advanced bobbin lacer.
+The fleeces of our animals are being processed into roving, felt and yarn, knitted items and fiber art which we offer for sale at local markets and in our Etsy shops.
+Inge knits small accessories like hats, shawls, mittens etc., and she makes beautiful bobbin lace.
+Her lace work has been published in the British Lace Magazine with pieces that won her the certificate of an advanced bobbin lacer.
 Please click here to learn more about the art of bobbin lace.
-Inge also produces amazingly tiny miniature bobbin lace and other needle work objects for doll houses.
+Inge also produces miniature items for doll houses.
 She is an artisan member of the International Guild of Miniature Artisans.

-To get into our shop, please click here.
+To get into her shop click here.

 1. (541)367 8779